asanaullah/ZipVersa-SSDP/README.md

 sed -i "208i 	UDPSOCKET *skt = new UDPSOCKET(\"${DEVIP[0]}.${DEVIP[1]}.${DEVIP[2]}.${DEVIP[3]}\");" sw/host/testfft.cpp
 ```

 #### Build Project
 ```c
 make
 ```

 #### Program Board
+Make sure that the `ecp5-versa.cfg` matches your board.
+If not, find the appropriate one in `/usr/share/trellis/misc/openocd` and link to that.
 ```c
 openocd -f ecp5-versa.cfg -c "transport select jtag; init; svf rtl/zipversa.svf; exit"
 ```

 #### Start UART Connection
+While we could have started this as a background process in the same terminal, it throws out a lot of garbage values which make it difficult to read the actual board responses. `gnome-terminal` wasn't working for me so I ran it using `xterm` instead.
+Note that unless `netuart` is run, the board will not respond.
 ```c
 dnf -y install xterm
 cd sw/host
 xterm -hold  -e ./netuart /dev/$UBP&
 ```

 #### Load FFT design for PicoRV
+This checks the board flash memory to see if it matches the FFT program.
+If so, the command completes.
+Otherwise, sector by sector, the memory is erased and the FFT program is written.
 ```c
 ./zipload ../rv32/fftmain
 ```
+Note that once the flash memory has been programmed, the design will start executing.
+It will send out ARP packets to determine MAC addresses of the router.
+This does not mean that the actual FFT has started executing.
+Doing so requires running the host application (shown below).
+The other two example designs (pingtest, gettysburg) do not require a host application.

+Also note that it is likely that there will be a couple of failed attempts to get the MAC address; this is fine.
+If, however, the `xterm` window opened earlier continues to print that the ARP-lookup failed, double check the network parameters specified in the beginning and run `./netstat` to verify that the link is 1000Mbps.

 #### Run FFT Application
+Running `./testfft` causes the board to send out ARP-packets again, this time trying to get the MAC address of the host machine.
+Then
 ```c
 ./testfft
 ```